frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

   This was a regression introduced in 12.7.8.
 Kudos to [@DaveManouchehri][] for reporting and helping track this one down!

+### Changes in 12.8.7

+- Our Node.js *IOStream* bindings received two critical stability improvements.
+  Turns out the cancellation logic had a race-condition that resulted in the cancellable not always being used.
+There was also a bug in the teardown logic that could result in a stream being closed before all I/O operations had completed.
+Kudos to [@mrmacete][] for these awesome fixes!

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/